 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 All content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author for non-commercial purposes.
 Nonetheless, reproduction, posting, transmission or other distribution or use of the article or any material therein requires credit to the original publication source with a link to both the article and the license.
 This open access policy is in accordance with the Budapest Open Access Initiative's (BOAI) definition of open access.

 All published articles are distributed in PDF format under the Creative Commons license CC BY-NC 4.0 (https://creativecommons.org/licenses/by-nc/4.0/), via the journal's website (https://journals.flvc.org/troplep) and Zenodo (https://zenodo.org).
 Copies are archived by the Institutional Repository at the University of Florida (https://ufdc.ufl.edu/ufir).
+Content is also preserved in the PKP Preservation Network (PKP PN) and CLOCKSS.
 The journal is abstracted and indexed by Academic Search Premier (EBSCOhost), BIOSIS Citation Index, CAB Abstracts, and Zoological Record.

 The journal commenced publication in 1990.